• Menu

 We have been fairly lucky in the health department when we have travelled with only the odd stomach issues mostly in Mexico and Peru.
 In San Cristobal de las Casas in Mexico, we asked for water to go with the Mezcal we were drinking.
 The staff on the previous night questioned whether we wanted bottled water or tap water and of course, we chose the bottled water.
 On our last night in San Cristobal, a new staff member of the establishment just served us water from the tap.
 We had an 8-hour bus ride the next day.
 We won’t go into further details but you can imagine how we felt.

-In Peru, we had travelled to Ollantaytambo prior to trekking Machu Picchu.
-We researched Tripadvisor for the best cafe for lunch and 6 hours later we got an experience that we would not want to repeat again.
+In Peru, we had travelled to Ollantaytambo before trekking Machu Picchu.
+We researched Tripadvisor for the best cafe for lunch and 6 hours later we got an experience that we would not want to repeat.
 Needless to say, 48 hours later and we were on the road to recovery.

 We are so glad that we had put together our best first-aid kit for international travel.
 Our carry-on first aid kit had to be small and equipped well and with little weight as we travel with carry-on luggage only.